doraemon0905/create-pull-request/README.md

 1. **Authentication Error**: Make sure your Jira and GitHub tokens are correct and have proper permissions
 2. **Template Not Found**: PR templates are optional.
 The tool will use a default format if none are found
 3. **No Changes Detected**: Make sure you're on a feature branch with changes compared to the base branch
+4. **AI Provider Issues**:
-4. **Copilot API Unavailable**: The tool falls back to template-based generation if Copilot API is unavailable
+   - If ChatGPT fails, the tool automatically falls back to Gemini, then Copilot
+   - If all AI providers fail, the tool uses template-based generation
+   - Run `create-pr setup` to configure additional AI providers
+5. **No AI Providers Configured**: At least one AI provider must be configured.
+Run `create-pr setup` to configure providers

 ### Getting Help

+- Run `create-pr setup` for interactive setup wizard
-- Run `create-pr config` for setup instructions
+- Run `create-pr config` for manual setup instructions
 - Check that all environment variables are set correctly
 - Ensure you're in a git repository with a GitHub origin remote
+- Verify at least one AI provider is properly configured

 ## Support

-If you encounter any issues or have questions, please [open an issue](https://github.com/your-username/create-pull-request/issues) on GitHub.
+If you encounter any issues or have questions, please [open an issue](https://github.com/doraemon0905/create-pull-request/issues) on GitHub.